cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 [configuration file](/guides/references/configuration) using the `component` key.

-For example, if you would like to use a different viewport size or target different test files for Component Testing, your `cypress.json` might look like
+For example, if you would like to use a different viewport size or target different test files for Component Testing, your configuration file might look like
 this:

 ```json